 For these waters available data does not satisfy minimum data requirements but there is a low potential for use impairment based on the limited data.
-These waters will be included in future basin monitoring rotations as resources allow.
+These waters will be included in future monitoring plans as resources allow.

-Waters for which there is no data or information to determine if any applicable water quality standard is attained or impaired.
+Waters for which there are no data or information to determine if any applicable water quality standard is attained or impaired.
 These waters will be considered unassessed.

-Waters in which one or more applicable water quality standards are not met but establishment of a TMDL is not required.
+Waters in which one or more applicable water quality standards are not met but establishment of a Total Maximum Daily Load (TMDL) is not required.